kubernetes/enhancements/keps/sig-apps/5440-mutable-job-pod-resource-updates/README.md

 - Potential for resource specification changes to make a job unschedulable if the updated requirements exceed available cluster capacity.
 Queue controllers should validate resource availability before making changes.

-- A race condition could theoretically happen if a job is unsuspended and then quickly suspended again before resource updates, though this is not a typical use case pattern.

 ## Design Details